-This equivalence follows from a general property of quantile functions: for any distribution function $G$ and its associated quantile function $Q$, we have $Q(\alpha)\le x$ if and only if $\alpha\le G(x)$, where $Q$ is defined as the left-continuous inverse of $G$.
-We now turn to the proof of part $(ii)$.
-Let $s_1,s_2\in\RR$ and define the event
+This equivalence follows from a general property of quantile functions: for any distribution function $G$ and its associated quantile function $Q$, we have $Q(\alpha)\le x$ if and only if $\alpha\le G(x)$, where $Q$ is defined as the left-continuous inverse of $G$. \\ \textbf{Proof of Part (ii):} Let $s_1,s_2\in\RR$ and define the event

-By part \textit{(i)}, together with conditions~\eqref{asu:derand:iii} and~\eqref{lem:derand:clt} and the continuity of $\Psi$, we obtain
+By Part \textit{(i)}, together with Conditions~\eqref{asu:derand:iii} and~\eqref{lem:derand:clt} and the continuity of $\Psi$, we obtain

-from which the convergence in distribution follows by Slutsky's lemma (note that the quantity $\epsilon_n:=s_2/r_n$ indeed satisfies condition~\eqref{cond:epsilon}). \end{proof}
+from which the convergence in distribution follows by Slutsky's lemma (note that the quantity $\epsilon_n:=s_2/r_n$ indeed satisfies Condition~\eqref{cond:epsilon}). \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:derand}] Define